greenbone/frontend-applicant-task-backend/README.md

 # API endpoints (GET)

-- /devices
-- /devices/:id
-- /vulnerabilities
-- /vulnerabilities/:cve

-- Applicant should create a public GIT repo and edit his task there and create commits (do not commit everything at once)
-- Applicant should containerize finished application
+- `/devices` - list devices
+- `/devices/:id` - list one device by id
+- `/devices/:id/vulnerabilities` - list all vulnerabilities of one device
+- `/vulnerabilities` - list all vulnerabilities

 # Technologies